cloudflare/cloudflare-docs/content/magic-transit/_partials/_static-routes3.md

 WEUR        | Western Europe
 WNAM        | Western North America

 Configure scoping for your traffic in the Region code section when adding or editing a static route.
-Refer to [Create a static route](#​​create-a-static-route) or [Edit a static route for](#​​edit-a-static-route) more information on this.
+Refer to [Create a static route](#create-a-static-route) more information on this.

 ## ​​Create a static route